-Genetic factors do play a role in obesity but you can generally prevent obesity with a healthy diet and regular exercise.
+Genetic factors do play a role in obesity, but you can generally prevent obesity with a healthful diet and regular exercise.

-Recommendations for a healthy diet change periodically as research evolves—and fads come and go.
-Current dietary recommendations from the Department of Agriculture can be found at ChooseMyPlate.gov and from the US Department of Agriculture and US Department of Health and Human Services at: Dietary guidelines for Americans 2015-2020.
+Recommendations for a healthful diet change periodically as research evolves—and fads come and go.
+Current dietary recommendations can be found at the US Department of Agriculture and US Department of Health and Human Services, which outlines dietary guidelines for Americans.

 Consult your doctor or a dietitian about an appropriate number of calories for you to eat each day.
 Ask for ideas that will help you maintain a healthy weight or lose weight if necessary.

 If you have special dietary needs because of a medical condition, consult with your doctor.
 Ask for a referral to a registered dietitian for more personalized help.

 Exercise burns calories, takes your mind off eating, and helps prevent a number of medical conditions.
 It also increases your metabolic rate long after you are done exercising, which helps you to burn more calories throughout the day, even when you are at rest.

 Regardless of your weight and health status, there is an exercise program that will work for you.
 Talk to your doctor or a qualified exercise professional about working physical activity into your daily life.
 This may include walking more on your errands, going to the gym, or taking up activities such as biking, swimming, dancing, golf, or tennis.
 You do not have to be an athlete to stay in shape.
 If you are not used to exercise, aim for a moderate intensity of physical activity, but do it regularly.

 Consider counseling or behavior therapy if you feel that stress or emotions are playing a role in your eating habits.
 Obesity is often associated with unhelpful thought patterns related to your social image and frustration with attempts to lose weight.
 Often these thoughts can be a barrier to success.
 Consider counseling if you think such attitudes stand in your way.